Marchuck/BlueDuff/README.md

 # BlueDuff
-Easy to use Android Reacive Bluetooth library.
+Easy to use Android Reacive Bluetooth library for communicating with microcontrollers.
+Tiny and simple.

 #Download
         //project